Whether due to health reasons, environmental factors, or ethical concerns, many of us are trying to eat less meat – or even cut it out altogether.

 Spinach and feta filo pie

-The Greek version uses only feta cheese, but Jamie’s recipe uses cheddar as well for a super cheesy taste (you can always leave out the cheddar for a lower-calorie alternative).
+The Greek version uses only feta cheese, but Jamie’s recipe adds cheddar as well for a super cheesy taste (though you can always leave out the cheddar for a lower-calorie alternative).

-Toast the pine nuts, mix the cheese, eggs, and herbs together, and grate some lemon zest.
+Toast the pine nuts and mix the cheese, eggs, and herbs together.
 Then cook some spinach until it’s wilted and add it to the mix along with the pine nuts.
 Spoon the mixture onto layers of shop-bought filo pastry and cook until crisp.
 Serve with a refreshing side salad!

 13. Lo mein with shiitakes, carrots, and bean sprouts